Capstone Design Project (ELEC/CPEN 491,492) and New Venture Design APSC486

 Teams requiring access to a project lab for the duration of the term can submit a request by emailing: engservices@ece.ubc.ca.
 CC: your Capstone project supervisor

-This lab has benches with the standard setup of test equipment (ESD-safe bench, DMM, oscilloscope, waveform generator, and DC power supplies).
+This lab has benches with the standard setup of test equipment (Soldering iron, DMM, oscilloscope, waveform generator, and DC power supplies).

 MCLD Meeting Rooms: